13:15 PM, 7th February 2020, About 2 years ago

 Landlord Tax Planning Consultancy is the core business activity of Property118 Limited

 We work closely with Scottish solicitors with whom we have completed several transaction of this nature, with full disclosure to Revenue Scotland.
-The advice and implementation you receive from the Scottish solicitors means that you are fully protected by their Professional Indemnity Insurance.Show Form To Book A Tax Planning Consultation
+The advice and implementation you receive from the Scottish solicitors means that you are fully protected by their Professional Indemnity Insurance.Show Book a Tax Planning Consultation